 In the context of the broader requirements of the MA program, the suggested options for a 36-credit curriculum with a social and consumer psychology specialization are listed below.
 Students will work individually with a faculty advisor to develop a study plan tailored to their specific career goals in this area.

 - Research Methods and Experience or Consumer Research Methods

 Required General MA Core courses – 6 credits:

 - Core A choose one: Cognitive Psychology OR Cognitive Neuroscience* OR Principles of Learning, OR Physiological Bases of Behavior

-- Core B choose one: Theories of Personality OR Child Development (the Psychopathology Core B will only count as a general elective)
+- Core B choose one: Theories of Personality OR Child Development OR Affective Neuroscience* (the Psychopathology Core B will only count as a general elective)

 Required Social and Consumer Psychology Courses – 6 credits:

 Elective Social and Consumer Psychology Courses – 18 credits

 A total of 18 credits (6 courses) of electives must be taken in addition to the above Foundation, Core, and SCP-required courses.
 Three of these elective courses (9 credits) must be taken within the Psychology Department.
 The other three can be taken across other schools/departments at NYU.
 Exceptions require advisement permission.

 Psychology Department Electives Relevant to Social/Consumer Psychology